Gorgeous Tomato Bruschetta on Garlicky Crostini

 Don’t be afraid to be generous with the salt.
 Tomatoes can handle a lot of salt and it helps bring the flavors out even more.

 You’ll want to let the tomatoes marinate for at least 30-60 minutes.
-I promise, it makes the tomatoes so much more flavorful!
+I promise, it makes this appetizer so much more flavorful!

 Assemble right before serving